 If the idea of not having a personalized approach scares you but you can’t afford 60 minute sessions with a trainer, 30 minute sessions might be just for you.
 By doing your warm-up before your trainer shows up, you cut out some of the time the two of you need to spend together.
 I should warn you, if you’re expecting to chit chat during this 30 minute session, you’ll be in for a rude awakening.
 30 minute sessions are usually more fast-paced due to the time constraints.
 These can be a great way to make sure you get in some sort of effective workout more often.
 Expect the cost of these sessions to be a little more than half the cost of that trainer’s 60 minute sessions.

 Boot Camps/Large Group Sessions

 The last option is the least expensive option.
 Boot camps or large group sessions (typically 5-15 people) can give you an effective workout in a fun and dynamic group setting.
 The workouts are usually designed so you’re working out side by side with your fellow participants and this really gives you a chance to feel more like a bonded group.
 This group dynamic can also create more of a feeling of accountability.
 However, the problem with these large groups is that you will not receive the same personalized attention you would with 1 on 1 training.
 If you’re healthy with no health issues, that might be fine for you.
 However, the client with high blood pressure, back problems, and a bad knee might not benefit from large group instruction.
-This type of training is the least expensive and can range from $10-$30 per class.
+This type of training is the least expensive but definitely comes with drawbacks.

 I hope I’ve given you some insight on what types of training you can afford so you can get professional help as you work towards your fitness goals.
 Remember, not all options are for everyone.
 Whether you need to be more budget conscious or you need more personalized attention, there is an option made for you.
 So sit down and take a careful look at your budget and a careful look at what type of instruction you need and then decide if you can afford a personal trainer.